Computer vision

 Place recognition using RGB-D camera and laser scanner

-The categorization of places in indoor/outdoor environments is an important capability for service robots working and interacting with humans.
-In this study, we present a method to categorize different areas in indoor/outdoor environments by a mobile robot equipped with a RGB-D camera (Microsoft Kinect) or a laser scanner (FARO/Velodyne).
-Our approach transforms depth and color images taken at each place into histograms of local binary patterns (LBPs) whose dimensionality is further reduced following a uniform criterion.
-The histograms are then combined into a single feature vector which is categorized using a supervised method.
-For indoor environment, we apply our technique to distinguish five different place categories: corridors, laboratories, offices, kitchens, and study rooms.
-Experimental results show that we can categorize these places with high accuracy using our approach.
-We also apply the proposed technique for outdoor environment such as parking area, residential area, or urban area.
-The proposed technique is useful for autonomous driving technology.
+Categorizing places in indoor and outdoor environments is crucial for service robots to effectively work and interact with humans.
+In this study, we present a method for categorizing different areas using a mobile robot equipped with an RGB-D camera (Microsoft Kinect) or a laser scanner (FARO/Velodyne).
+Our approach converts depth and color images taken at each location into histograms of local binary patterns (LBPs), whose dimensionality is further reduced using a uniform criterion.
+These histograms are then combined into a single feature vector, which is categorized using a supervised method.
+For indoor environments, our technique distinguishes between five place categories: corridors, laboratories, offices, kitchens, and study rooms.
+Experimental results show that our approach can accurately categorize these places.
+We also apply the proposed technique to outdoor environments such as parking areas, residential areas, and urban areas.
+This technique is beneficial for autonomous driving technology.

 Place recognition using Kinect sensor